 Only single paper copies may be made for patients and carers.

 What about online journals and electronic resources?

 If they are subscribed to by the NHS, the answers above apply.
 Otherwise, only a single article can be supplied, or one chapter or 5% of a book.

 If a member of library staff obtains a copy of an article for you, you will be asked to complete a copyright declaration form to confirm that the article is for private study.
 If the article is from a source outside the NHS (e.g. the BMA or the British Library Document Supply Centre), we will only be able to supply one article from any one journal issue.

 What is not covered by the copyright licence?

 The NHS Copyright Licence covers printed and digital books or journals owned by the NHS.
 Material such as newspapers and maps are covered by fair dealing provisions or supplier licences that are much more restrictive.

 Please note that a number of publishers are not covered by the NHS Copyright Licence.
-A list of all the excluded publications can be checked on the Copyright Licensing Agency website.
+You can check permissions on the Copyright Licensing Agency website.

 Copyright poster (for display next to all NHS photocopiers and scanners):